humsstel/tel_cards/README.md

 ## Card Wall

 The card wall presents all available digital tools in a grid-like layout and can exist as a webpage on its own, or embedded as part of a larger online space.

-All code and content is released under a Creative Commons licence and openly published via GitHub to encourage reuse, adoption and collaboration.

-For more information about the development of this project, please see our presentation from the OER18 conference at https://goo.gl/1W1GgE.

 ## Embedding the tool within a VLE